 And look, if the worst happens and you fail your test, don't give up.
 You're going to be disappointed, but we've got an action plan specifically for learners who have failed their test.
 We'll help you over the line.

 You’ve got independence and freedom, so wave goodbye to jam-packed trains, tiring bikes and smelly buses – now you can drive wherever you want, whenever you like.

-Of course, that's assuming that you've got a car.
+Of course, that's assuming that you've got the cash to buy a car.
 If you haven't, start saving and resort to driving your parents' motor in the meantime.